-Last updated on October 9th, 2011 at 09:49 pm
+Last updated on July 8th, 2022 at 04:45 pm

-Rudan says, “For many of us, our form of play is our greatest passion, so don’t ignore play when considering your passion.
-Keith Carroll, the renowned leader of the play movement, believes we all can find our inner genius through play: ‘Once you find your source of play let it be your life’s work so much so that no one, not even you, will be able to tell the difference between work and play.”
+“For many of us, our form of play is our greatest passion, so don’t ignore play when considering your passion.
+Keith Carroll, the renowned leader of the play movement, believes we all can find our inner genius through play: ‘

 What is a playbook?

-A playbook is your snapshot moments in life.
+A playbook is your snapshot moment in life.
 Gina wants you to explore your life so you can tell a passionate story of who you are when you meet people and in your personal conversations.
 She hates the standard small talk like, “I run a popular website known as 8 Women Dream.”

 She’d rather I’d say …. wait I’m getting ahead of myself.
 Let me walk you through it so you can do it too.